Amed Rosario’s hit in 10th gives Indians 2-1 win over Cubs

 SLEEPLESS BRYANT

 Cubs manager David Ross said before the the game that Bryant wanted to be in the lineup even though he wasn’t feeling well.
 Ross thought it would be best to let him rest until Chicago plays again Friday.
+Bryant is now dealing with a bruise on his hand.
+Ross said the plan was to pinch run for Bryant even if he hadn’t been hit by the pitch.

 “He’s just super under the weather,” Ross said.
 “He didn’t sleep much last night.”